KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 - **Sudoku Solver:** Filling a 9×9 grid with digits so each column, row, and 3×3 section contain all digits from 1 to 9.
 - **Hamiltonian Cycle Problem:** Finding a cycle that visits every vertex exactly once in a graph.

----

 ### 6. Branch and Bound
-**Definition:** A method for solving optimization problems by dividing the search space into smaller sections and using bounds to eliminate regions from consideration.
+A method for solving optimization problems by dividing the search space into smaller sections and using bounds to eliminate regions from consideration.

 **Example:** House hunting within a budget.
 We divide the city into neighborhoods, set price limits, and eliminate entire areas that are over our budget without visiting every single house.